‘Thor: Ragnarok’ – Everything We Know About the Upcoming Superhero SequelSean O'Connell |

 Feige tried to sugarcoat it with superhero diplomacy, explaining, “Like all of our plans at Marvel Studios, we know where we would like to go if given the opportunity.
 We have very good ideas whether the All-Father is with us or not.”

-Can We Possibly Get a Completely New Villain?
+Can We Get Even More New Villains?

 In a way, I hope so.
 Imagine if Robert Downey Jr.’s Iron Man had to face the Iron Monger in film after film.
 Listen, Loki’s great, but Thor has decades of comic-book antagonists from which to choose, and the movie’s stars have their own ideas of places that a Thor sequel can head.